ubports/autopilot/docs/tutorial/getting_started.rst

 	 1 total tests.

 Note that on the first line, autopilot will tell you where it has loaded the test definitions from.
 Autopilot will look in the current directory for a python package that matches the package name specified on the command line.
-If it does not find nay suitable packages, it will look in the standard python module search path instead.
+If it does not find any suitable packages, it will look in the standard python module search path instead.

 To run our test, we use the autopilot 'run' command::